GMPavanLab/dynsight/docs/source/info_gain.rst

     data = np.array(tmp_data)

-The following functions take as input the dataset, and a list of values of time resolutions ∆t, and for each of these perform Onion clustering, and compute the information gain achieved through clustering with that ∆t.
+The following function takes as input the dataset, and a list of values of time resolutions ∆t, and for each of these it performs Onion clustering, and computes the information gain achieved through clustering with that ∆t.

 Notice that, for now, this only works with univariate datasets.

-The function's output is a tuple of np.ndarray, which for each value of ∆t
+The function's output is a tuple of ``np.ndarray``, which for each value of ∆t
 contain:

 * the number of identified clusters - shape (delta_t_list.size,);